 Best Hardware Wallets

-A hardware wallet is a small physical device that keeps your private keys offline in cold storage.
-It's the most secure way to hold Bitcoin for the long term.
-You connect it to your computer or phone only when you need to sign a transaction, and the private keys never leave the device.
+A hardware wallet is a small physical device that stores your private keys offline in cold storage.
+You plug it into your computer or phone only to sign a transaction.
+The private keys never leave the device, which makes hardware wallets the strongest option for long-term Bitcoin storage.

 Trezor Safe 3: Best for Beginners

-The Trezor Safe 3 is the easiest entry point into hardware wallet security.
-Made by SatoshiLabs, the company that invented the hardware wallet in 2014, it has an EAL6+ secure element, fully open-source firmware and hardware, and a Bitcoin-only firmware option that strips away everything except Bitcoin support.
+SatoshiLabs invented the hardware wallet in 2014.
+The Trezor Safe 3 is their most accessible model: EAL6+ secure element, open-source firmware and hardware, and a Bitcoin-only firmware option that strips out everything except Bitcoin.
+We recommend the BTC-only firmware.
+Smaller attack surface, no altcoin code, built specifically for Bitcoin holders.
 Setup takes about 10 minutes.

-For someone who just bought their first bitcoin and wants to move it off an exchange, the Trezor Safe 3 is our default recommendation.
-It's affordable, the software is clean, and Trezor's 12-year track record includes no breaches that compromised user funds.
-SatoshiLabs also makes the Safe 5 ($169) and Safe 7 ($249) with upgraded screens and build quality, but the Safe 3 does everything most people need.
+If you just bought your first bitcoin and want to move it off an exchange, start here.
+The software is clean, the price is fair, and Trezor's 12-year track record includes zero breaches that compromised user funds.
+SatoshiLabs also sells the Safe 5 ($129 BTC-only) and Safe 7 ($249) with better screens and build quality, but the Safe 3 covers what most holders need.

 - Fully open-source firmware and hardware